 Although reaching a destination is vital, sometimes the road that leads to it is an attraction in itself.
 This will be the case if you hop on your two wheels and head south.
 Katowice is a city designed for cyclists, and the bike route to Pszczyna is a real classic.
 Importantly, the ride can start in the very center of Katowice, as the route starts in the Park Powstańców.
 This is where you’ll find the red markings of the trail that leads you directly to the village, called by some, the Pearl of Upper Silesia.

-The route is about 50 kilometres long, but you don’t have to cycle without stopping.
+The route is about 50 kilometers long, but you don’t have to cycle without stopping.
 Moreover, it would be difficult considering the number of attractive stopovers that encourage you to take a break on your way.
 This bike path, for instance, goes through the recreational area of Trzy Stawy (“Three Ponds”), the reserve of “Kłodnica Springs” close to Lake Paprocany near Tychy and crosses the charming Kobiórskie forest.
 But, the biggest attractions are probably at the end of this fascinating route, which will be described further below.

 - Length: Approx. 50 km (one way).